lenh0205/AspSample/Setting/IIShosting.md

 * allows to **`host(or store), manage, test`** _websites / web application_ **on Windows Systems**

 * => IIS **does all** the processing and managing of our websites (_PHP websites, static websites, asp.net websites, java websites_)
+* -> when a client sent a request to the server, the worker process wil be reponsible for generating the request and response

 * the same function as **`Apache Server does in Linux`**